mjsol12/wp/README.md

 ### Description

-**My Custom Plugin** adds a custom post plugin in your site.
-Perfect simulation for displaying and listing a object cards.
+**My Custom Plugin** adds a custom post plugin to your site, a perfect simulation for displaying and listing custom postcards.

 ---